Ananyanayaka/nasa-FRONTEND-APOD/README.md

-# NASA Space Data Application
+# NASA Space Data Application APOD

 ## Overview
  This project is a full-stack web application that uses NASA's Open APIs to showcase space-related data, specifically the Astronomy Picture of the Day (APOD).
 It features a React frontend and a Node.js backend that are already hosted and accessible via live links.